 Schedule refreshes to keep data fresh

 To make sure you see the latest information when viewing workbooks or connecting to data sources, you’ll need to schedule refreshes.
 By default, the Salesforce data extracts created when publishing starter workbooks will not refresh automatically.
-For more information about refresh schedules, see Schedule Refreshes on Tableau Online.
+For more information about refresh schedules, see Schedule Refreshes on Tableau Cloud.

 Follow the steps below to schedule extract refreshes:

 In Tableau Cloud, navigate to the project containing your Salesforce content.